What's the timetable?

 for leisure craft.
 The fishing that does take place near the turbine area is sited

-A significant point to note is the differences between the old and new RMA applications
+A point to note is the differences between the old and new RMA applications made

 12th January 2007.
 The original outlined a cable running east-west across the harbour

-for over 30 kms, whereas the new route is about 7 kms from the array area to Pouto
+for over 30 kilometres, whereas the new route is about 7 kilometres from the array

-Point.
-This enormously reduces the footprint of the Project and the level of impact
+area to Pouto Point.
+This enormously reduces the footprint of the Project and the

-There is siginficant evidence from similar structures used in offshore oil and gas
+There are indications from structures used in offshore oil and gas fields to suggest

-fields to suggest that fish stocks and bio-diversity will be improved by the presence
+that fish stocks and bio-diversity will be improved by the presence artificial sanctuaries.

 top

-The Kaipara is over 900 square kilometres and Crest Energy has applied
+The Kaipara is over 738 square kilometres and Crest Energy has applied to occupy

-to occupy a tiny fraction of the area.
-A pair of cables will run seven kilometres
+a tiny fraction of the area.
+A pair of cables will run seven kilometres from the

-from the harbour mouth to Pouto Point on North head.
-They will be buried over one
+harbour mouth to Pouto Point on North head.
+The cables will be buried one metre

 The cables will carry DC electricity which is important since the electromagnetic